 Sunglasses

-Click & collect Brunei Dollars in as little as 60 seconds^.
+Click & Collect Brunei Dollar (BND) in as little as 60 seconds.*

-• Or visit a participating M&S store to buy Brunei Dollars.
-With stores nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at a time that suits you.
+Buy Brunei Dollar in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy Brunei Dollar at a time that suits you.

 Sultan Omar Ali Saifuddin Mosque - Bandar Seri Begawan - Brunei